New Brighton Tower: Construction

 The company Maxwell and Tuke, who had designed Blackpool Tower buildings and Southport Winter Gardens, was responsible for overseeing and supervising the project, despite the deaths in 1893 of the company founders, James Maxwell and William Charles Tuke.
 The excavations and laying of the foundations for the tower were contracted to William Clapham of Stockport.
 The primary contractor for the tower was Andrew Handyside and Company, based in Derby.

 The ground breaking happened on 22 June 1896, before the formation of the new company, completion of land purchase and announcement of contracts on 26 July 1896.
-The construction of the steel lattice tower started in July 1897 and was completed some time between 1898 and 1900, 5 years after the Blackpool Tower had been finished.
+The construction of the steel lattice tower started in July 1897 and was completed in time for the formal opening on Saturday 4 June 1898, four years after the Blackpool Tower had been opened to the public.
 The grounds were opened before then for a short period in 1897 however.
 New Brighton Tower was the tallest building in England, standing 567 ft tall, and 621 ft above sea-level.
 A total of 1000 LT of mild or low-carbon steel was used, at a cost of £120,000, in contrast to the earlier Blackpool and Eiffel towers, both constructed using wrought iron.
 The building below the New Brighton Tower, which was to contain the ballroom, was constructed by Peters and Sons of Rochdale.
 It was a four-storey red-brick building with arched windows and hexagonal, copper-domed turrets.

 A series of accidents during the tower's construction resulted in the deaths of six workmen and serious injury to another.
 Two of the men, Jonathan Richardson and Alexander Stewart, were killed when a crane hook snapped and a girder fell and hit the scaffold platform on which they were standing, causing them to fall to the ground.
 A third man, John Daly, suffered serious injuries.
 The other four were killed in separate incidents by falling off the tower structure.
 A fire on the tower at 172 ft in 1898 resulted in the death of a fire-fighter from the New Brighton Fire Brigade.
 He fell 90 ft while walking along a beam 6 in wide to try and extinguish the flames.